Sony VTC4 18650 Battery Review And Test Results

 Disclaimer

-If the cell displays only one current rating number or explicitly states "max discharging current," it can be inferred that the company claims the cell can handle discharging at that specific current level in any manner, including continuous discharge.
+If the cell only shows one current rating or explicitly says "max discharging current," the company claims the cell can handle discharging at that specific current level in any way, including continuous discharge.

-The VTC4 is a high-performing 23A continuous cell, surpassing its 2000mAh rating.
-They were procured from www.illumn.com and exhibited identical appearance and performance to genuine VTC4 cells.
-While they operate too hot to be rated at 30A continuous, their temperature at 23A aligns with that of VTC5 and VTC3 cells at their respective ratings.
+The Sony VTC4 battery is a high-performing 23A continuous cell, surpassing its 2000mAh rating.
+It exhibited an identical appearance and performance to genuine VTC4 cells.
+While it operates too hot to be rated at 30A continuously, its temperature at 23A aligns with that of VTC5 and VTC3 cells at their respective ratings.
 The VTC4 delivers more potent hits than LG HB series batteries but generates more heat.

 These tests demonstrate the cell's performance at higher pulsed current levels.
 If you operate your mod at these levels, please be aware that there is a risk of overheating and potentially venting the battery in case of a malfunction or accidental button press on your mechanical mod.